-The first successful colony of hares to establish in Australia was on the shores of Victoria's Westernport Bay in 1862.
-The following year another hare colony was established on Phillip Island by the Acclimatisation Society of Victoria for the use in the sport 'coursing'.
-Hares released on the mainland thrived with limited hunting pressure.
+In Australia, the first wild populations of hares occurred on the shores of Victoria's Westernport Bay in 1862.
+The following year, another hare colony was established on Phillip Island by the Acclimatisation Society of Victoria for the use in the sport 'coursing'.

 By 1870, European hares were relatively abundant and widespread throughout much of south-east Australia.
-Spreading at an approximate rate of 60 kilometres per year, hares crossed the Murray River in 1875, where they made their way along the western slopes and tablelands of New South Wales.
+Spreading at around 60 kilometres per year, hares had crossed the Murray River by 1875 and had made their way along the western slopes and tablelands of New South Wales.
 By 1900, hares had reached the Queensland border and become a major agricultural problem in northern and western Victoria.

 Distribution in Victoria

 Hares are widespread in open grassland, woodland, agricultural and urban areas throughout Victoria.